lmudge/demo_app/README.md

-# Ruby of Rails Tutorial: demo application
+# Ruby of Rails Tutorial: dem application

 This is the demo application for the [*Ruby on Rails Tutorial*] (http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).